Search: 59 results

 Verse ConceptsCedarShepherds, As Kings And LeadersCedar Wood

-And as since the time that I commanded judges to be over my people Israel, and have caused thee to rest from all thine enemies.
-Also the LORD telleth thee that he will make thee an house.
+And as since the time that I commanded judges to be over my people Israel, and have caused thee to rest from all thy enemies.
+Also the LORD telleth thee that he will make thee a house.

 Verse ConceptsProperty, HousesTime Of Peace

-When your time comes and you rest with your fathers, I will raise up after you your descendant, who will come from your body, and I will establish his kingdom.
+When the time comes for you to die, I will raise up your descendant, one of your own sons, to succeed you, and I will establish his kingdom.

 Verse ConceptsBodyChrist, The Seed OfLeaders, PoliticalSleep, And DeathJesus Christ, Prophecies OfNearness Of DeathDeath Will Soon HappenThe Kingdom Of Solomon